Cognex-ID/phonegap-manateeworks-v3/README.md

-# PhoneGap implementation (see below for ionic and ionic2)
+# PhoneGap implementation (see below for Ionic and Ionic2)

 Guide on how to add the Manatee Works Barcode Scanner SDK PhoneGap plugin to your project(s)

-**For more info, visit our website at [www.manateeworks.com/phonegap-plugin](https://manateeworks.com/phonegap-plugin)**
+**For more info, visit our website at [www.manateeworks.com/phonegap-plugin](https://manateeworks.com/phonegap)**

 ## Install using CLI interface (Phonegap >6.0 and above).

-*First make sure you have the latest software required to run phoneGap apps.
-This means nodejs and git should be on your system.
+*First, make sure you have the latest software required to run phoneGap apps.
+This means Node.js and git should be on your system.
-For more information about that, visit: [phonegap's getting started.](http://docs.phonegap.com/getting-started/1-install-phonegap/cli/)*
+For more information about that, visit: [PhoneGap getting started.](http://docs.phonegap.com/getting-started/1-install-phonegap/cli/)*

 Install PhoneGap: